-802 Introductory Music Performance (Freshman Band) (elective) - 1 credit/full year (meets 3/6 days a cycle)
+802 Introductory Music Performance (Freshman Band) (elective) - 1 credit/full year

 This course provides the beginning student musician an opportunity to develop his musicianship through ensemble performance of jazz and related idioms.
 The student rehearses and performs beginners' arrangements from the big band repertoire.
 The course introduces the student to the fundamentals of music theory, jazz improvisation, and the early history of jazz.